What is Soil and Why Should We Care?

 Concerns for life and properties include allergies, contaminants, corrosivity, crop loss, dust, erosion, flooding, frost action, gypsum dissolution, liquefaction, piping, radon, rapid runoff, salt build up, sand blowing, sedimentation, septic failure, shrink-swell, sinkholes, slope failures, soil-borne disease, subsidence, sulfidic materials, urban hydrology, and water tables.

 Soil health, is defined as how well soil does what we want it to do.
 Healthy soil gives us clean air and water, bountiful crops and forests, productive grazing lands, diverse wildlife, and beautiful landscapes.
-NRCS has developed a series of web pages that include an overview of basic soil quality concepts, a soil quality glossary, and the online Soil Biology Primer.
-The pages also features content focused on the role and benefits of soil organic matter, soil quality indicators and assessment, and soil quality management for major land uses.
+NRCS has developed a series of web pages that include an online Soil Biology Primer, soil quality indicators and assessment, and soil quality management for major land uses.
 The publications section provides numerous fact and information sheets, NRCS technical notes, and posters for training and display.

 The ultimate purpose of researching and assessing soil quality is not to achieve high aggregate stability, biological activity, or some other soil property.
 The purpose is to protect and improve long-term agricultural productivity, water quality, and habitats of all organisms, including people.
 We use soil characteristics as indicators of soil quality, but in the end, soil quality must be identified by how soil performs its functions.